 Apart from the officials referred to in Article 132, each ASN may confer on the members of its competitions committee the right to supervise personally any of its own nationals in any competition held in any country whatsoever and governed by these Regulations, as well as the right to uphold, if needed, their interests vis-à-vis the organisers of competitions.

-134. Necessary officials
+134. Structural organisation of the officials